-We offer concierge-style services with a quick onboarding process.
-All clients are welcomed in with a free consultation to ensure the best professional fit and service personalization.
+We offer concierge-style services with a quick onboarding process for individual and family therapy, clinical supervision and provider consultation in California.
+Services are designed for individuals 18+.
+There is an accommodation for families and adolescents 14+ at provider discretion.
+All ongoing clients are welcomed in with a free consultation to ensure the best professional fit and service personalization.
 Your provider will then walk you personally through onboarding and all aspects of service delivery.

 Most services start with a free 20 minute consultation, booked by phone or through the online self-service portal 24/7.
 Your confirmation email comes with an invitation to complete a short questionnaire.
 At the appointment time, virtually meet your selected provider and get an overview of the process.

 All of the initial paperwork is captured once, electronically, at the start and we request only the necessary information.
 It shouldn’t take more than 15 minutes to complete.
 Most schedules are set weekly or bi-weekly, depending on the service.

 Each service has a set of goals that are collaboratively designed.
 Whether it is reducing anxiety in therapy, cultivating the mindset to ask for that raise during your next review cycle, or regularly attending supervision, we identify what is most important to you, and evaluate dates/deadlines, steps, barriers, collaborators, cost and commitment to those priorities.
 We emphasize the strategies needed to get results!

 We all live what we’ve learned.
 Unlearning and relearning takes definition, patience, consistency, and self-compassion.
 We are here to help you do what you want to personally and professionally, but no empire was ever built overnight.
 Expect to stay consistent, challenge barriers, be creative, learn new ways of relating to ourselves and others and be willing to entertain new belief systems.

 How We Make Our Services Accessible